emdb-empiar/sfftk/docs/annotating.rst

 Trashing Notes
 --------------

-Only one EMDB-SFF file per directory may have its notes modified at a time.
+Only one EMDB-SFF file per directory at a time may have its notes modified.
 This is because only one temporary file is created and an attempt to modify another file will raise a warning.

 .. code:: bash

     Wed Sep 13 12:55:42 2017 Temporary file shorthand to use: @
     Wed Sep 13 12:55:42 2017 Found temp file ./temp-annotated.json.
 Either run 'save' or 'trash' to discard changes before working on another file.

-The user can trash using the sff notes trash @ to reset the current directory to a VIEW state.
+The user can trash using the ``sff notes trash @`` to reset the current directory to a VIEW STATE.

 .. code:: bash